What Is Cyber Insurance?

 - Loss of revenue due to a cyber breach

-Important Note: Errors and omissions insurance isn’t cyber insurance and will not serve as a substitute for proper insurance coverage.
-If hackers steal personal information, such as driver’s license number, social security, addresses, bank information, etc., a cyber insurance policy will pay for:
+Important Note: Errors and Omissions Insurance isn’t cyber insurance and does not serve as a substitute for proper insurance coverage.
+If hackers steal personal information, such as a driver’s license number, social security, addresses, or bank information, a cyber insurance policy covers:

 - Notification Costs